digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/assignment.rst

 Recommended Workflow
 ====================

 For each step in the procedure below, we will ask you to complete one step towards a functioning game.
 Some of these steps have complex math (like finding where the user clicked) or other tricky elements.
 Use your AI tool of choice to work through these - a great perk of using these tools is to make them teach you about things you don't know yet.
+Don't use AI to do everything at once, you'll have much better results if you complete the assignment one item at a time.
 If you get some code you don't fully understand or haven't seen before, ask how it works!
 If the explanation you get doesn't quite click for you, feel free to get help from TAs or instructors (post on Piazza or stop by office hours)!
 Remember that at demo time you will be expected to explain how your code works - even if it is code that you did not write yourself.

 Procedure
 =========